 Becoming educated about FM and learning to self-manage the conditions seems, so far, to be the most successful way of dealing with its many effects.

 Lifestyle modifications are helpful to conserve energy and minimize pain.
+Facets of pacing may be helpful.
 Relaxation exercise can reduce physical and emotional stress.
 Balancing rest with activity may reduce fluctuations in degree of symptoms.
 Implementing dietary changes may also help to regulate bodily functions and support various systems in the body.

 It is important to find a helpful and supportive medical professional who understands the myriad of issues that an FM patient deals with and can help with the appropriate prescription and monitoring of medications and their effects.
 It is also important to seek professional help for any reactive depression that may result from dealing with a debilitating chronic illness.

 The use of other medications or complementary medicines and therapies may help to reduce or relieve some specific symptoms that may be impacting on a person’s overall FM condition.

 Support from family, friends and other people is extremely valuable to those who have FM.
 Professional counselling may help some people to cope with the losses associated with this chronic condition and to assist with developing new coping strategies.